 After stealing some parts off of Luke's speeder, the Sand People are frightened away by the sound of a vicious beast.
 The sound comes from a mysterious hooded figure.
 The figure checks on Luke and takes his hood off to reveal his features.
 He is an old, bearded man, who gently touches Luke's forehead.
 Luke quickly comes to and recognizes the man as Ben Kenobi (Alec Guinness).
 Luke tells the man that his droid claims to belong to an Obi-Wan Kenobi.
 This knowledge startles the old man, who reveals (with a look of ancient mystery on his face) that he is Obi-Wan Kenobi but that he hasn't gone by that name in many years.
 After rescuing C-3PO, they go to Obi-Wan's home to discuss the matter.

-At Obi-Wan's home, Luke learns that Obi-Wan knew Anakin and that they were both Jedi Knights of the Old Republic.
+At Obi-Wan's home, Luke learns that Obi-Wan knew Anakin and that they were both Jedi Knights of the Old Republic and veterans of the talked about 'Clones Wars'.
 Luke had been told by his uncle that his father was a navigator on a spice freighter; Owen had been trying to protect Luke from the truth about his father, or perhaps simply trying to keep him safe.
 (Note: it's not clear that Owen knows the truth about Luke's father, other than that he was killed in a dangerous line of duty).
 Obi-Wan then produces Anakin's lightsaber, an energy sword which was the chosen weapon of the Jedi Knights; he seems to have kept it safe for some time.
 He gives the weapon to Luke, saying that Anakin wanted him to have it when he was old enough, but Owen would have none of it.
 Obi-Wan explains that a Jedi receives his power from the Force, an energy field that is created by all living beings that "surrounds us, penetrates us, and binds the galaxy together."
 But there is also a Dark Side to the Force, which draws power from negative emotions and baser impulses.
 A young Jedi named Darth Vader, who was once a pupil of Obi-Wan, was seduced by this Dark Side.
 Vader betrayed and murdered Anakin, then became the Dark Lord of the Sith, the most feared enforcer of the Emperor.
 In this capacity, he proceeded to hunt down his former comrades, and the Jedi Order is now all but extinct.

 At this point Obi-Wan has R2 play Princess Leia's complete message.
 The princess reminds Obi-Wan of his past service to her father in the Clone Wars, and conveys his plea to assist in the Rebellion against the Empire.
 She senses that her mission to bring Obi-Wan to Alderaan has failed, and tells Obi-Wan that she has embedded information crucial to the rebellion in R2's memory banks.
 She asks Obi-Wan to deliver the droid to her father on Alderaan so that the information can be retrieved, and repeats her plea that he is now her "only hope."